isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Because that's the best we can do without direct concept support.
+Because that’s the best we can do without direct concept support.
 `enable_if` can be used to conditionally define functions and to select among a set of functions.

 ##### Example